 The FA Referee Course has been recently modified by The FA and is a practically based course.
 It is the first step that any budding referee will need to take.

 Currently there are no courses scheduled.
 However, by completing the Expression of Interest Form (EOI) we will capture your contact details and inform you accordingly of course dates, venues and booking procedures once confirmed.
 You can complete the EOI Form by CLICKING HERE

-As well as attending the course candidates are required to successfully pass examinations, attend a safeguarding children workshop and complete a CRB check.
+As well as attending the course candidates are required to successfully pass examinations, and if they are aged 16+, attend an FA Safeguarding Children Workshop and complete a Criminal Records Check.

 What are the costs?